datacarpentry/semester-biology/about/praise.md

 ---
 layout: page
-title: Praise for Programming for Biologists
+title: Praise for Data Carpentry for Biologists
 ---

 > This is one of the most immediately useful courses I've ever